-"Links between accelerator-based of THE JENAS 2021 EVENT such as astroparticles FOR THE JENAS 2021 EVENT and technology in areas of common through the synergies, a seminar organised by APPEC, ECFA and NuPECC was recently established.
+CALL FOR VENUES FOR THE JENAS 2021 EVENT "There are many synergies between particle physics and other fields organised by APPEC, ECFA and NuPECC was recently ea.
 For example, on the diverse topic of dark matter addressed with complementary experimental approaches, communication and results-sharing across communities is essential."